-G20 summit set to start, India confident of consensus on leaders’ declaration

-Leaders from 19 largest economies of the world and the European Union will be present at the event.
+G20 summit starts with Modi’s address, name plate in front of him reads ‘Bharat’

+The African Union, a body of 55 countries, was admitted as a new permanent member.

 The two-day G20 summit under India’s presidency commenced in New Delhi on Saturday morning.
-Prime Minister Narendra Modi arrived at Bharat Mandapam, the venue of the summit in Delhi’s Pragati Maidan, to receive world leaders who will be attending the event.
+Prime Minister Narendra Modi made the inaugural address after receiving world leaders attending the event.

-Leaders from 19 largest economies of the world and the European Union will be present at the summit.
+Leaders from the 19 largest economies of the world and the European Union are present at the summit.

+Notably, the nameplate in front of Modi at the meeting read Bharat, and not India.
+Last week, a controversy broke out after a dinner invitation from the president’s office sent to G20 summit delegates described Droupadi Murmu as the “President of Bharat” instead of the usual “President of India”.

+The African Union, a body of 55 countries, formally joined the G20, after Modi proposed its entry to the grouping and other leaders agreed to it.

+In his speech, Modi flagged a “big crisis of trust deficit” among countries which, he said, had deepened due to the war between Russia and Ukraine.
+He stressed that India sought to mitigate the trust deficit and further an atmosphere of trust and confidence.

+“It is a time when years-old problems are seeking new solutions from us,” the prime minister said.
+“Therefore, we have to move forward by discharging our every duty with a human-centric approach.”

-The first session of the G20 summit titled “One Earth” will start at 10.30.
+The first session of the G20 summit titled “One Earth” started at 10.30 am.
 The session will focus on climate action through increased mitigation and strengthening the agenda of global net zero emission as soon as possible, PTI reported.

 After lunch, a second session titled “One Family” will commence around 3 pm.
 The delegates will also attend a dinner hosted by President Droupadi Murmu later on Saturday.